-This service does cost money from marketing service providers, as does buy ad space on popular sites.
+This service does cost money from marketing service providers, as does buying ad space on popular sites.

-However, SEO and Digital Marketing is a long-term investment, and results may not come within a month.
+However, SEO and Digital Marketing are long-term investments, and results may not come within a month.
 It takes time.
-Opt for this, only if you have endurable patience and resourceful budget.
+Opt for this, only if you have endurable patience and a resourceful budget.

 Consumer culture is a very fickle thing and changes rapidly.
 You need to offer frequent promotions and discounts to keep the customers interested.

-This will necessarily result in a reduced margin, especially since traffic during discount periods are much higher compared to the usual.
+This will necessarily result in a reduced margin, especially since traffic during discount periods is much higher compared to usual.